 Admission to Classes Outside a Student's Home School - In the rare case in which a student has a problem getting into a section of a Wharton class, Wharton will give priority to them.
 In particular, Seniors in the Minor will be manually issued a permit to let them into the class provided that they notify the department as soon as possible that they were unable to obtain a seat through the Advanced Registration process.
 (Waiting until classes start may be too late.)
 The Marketing Department course coordinator will be responsible for interacting with student concerns and providing them with a manual override permission to take the class.

 AP Credits for Consumer Psychology - Waivers or credits for courses based on AP exams may allow students to enroll in advanced courses in the department but do NOT take the place of courses that are required for the major.
-Students who have taken the Psychology AP test and received a grade of 5 can receive a waiver for PSYC 001 (but they will NOT receive credit for PSYC 001), and they are allowed to enroll directly into any lecture course without taking PSYC 001.
-The AP waiver does NOT count toward the courses required for the Psych minor or major.
-Students who use the AP waiver for PSYC 001 must therefore take one additional Psychology Department course.
-For the CNPS minor the one additional Psychology Department course must be from the list of CNPS Psychology courses.
+Students who have taken the Psychology AP test and received a score of 5 can receive a waiver for PSYC 0001 (but they will NOT receive credit for PSYC 0001), and they are allowed to enroll directly into any PSYC lecture course at the 1000-level without taking PSYC 0001.
+The AP waiver does NOT count toward the courses/credits required for the CNPS minor.
+Students who use the AP waiver for PSYC 0001 must therefore take one additional Psychology Department (PSYC) course; the one additional Psychology Department (PSYC) course must be from the list of CNPS Psychology courses.
 This policy applies to all undergraduate students.
-Likewise, AP waivers or credits issued by other departments (e.g., AP credit for STAT 111) do NOT satisfy requirements for the Psych major or minor.
-Students with AP in statistics must take another statistics course.
+Likewise, AP waivers or credits issued by other departments (e.g., AP credit for statistics) do NOT satisfy requirements for the minor.
+Students with AP credit or waiver in statistics must take another statistics course at Penn.